-The ghosts of people you didn’t become linger always around you.
-When you get an opportunity, even a small one, treat it as sacred.
+The ghosts of people you didn’t become linger always around you. .
 Sometimes waves that seem irrelevant can give you the perfect experience, partly because it was unexpected.
 Often all it takes is a change of board, or attitude, to appreciate what has been there all along.

 Your wave is here, you’re looking into the abyss (and the abyss is looking into you) so gather momentum and, in the words of every surf instructor anywhere, “paddle, paddle, paddle!”